Are You Feeling Threatened by a Significant Other?

 When a romantic partner or spouse becomes violent, you may feel that you have very few options.
 Fortunately, there are laws and protections in place to help victims in their times of need.
 If family court orders or local police officers have not stopped the abusive party, it may be time to seek more official precautions to protect yourself and your family against abuse and further harassment.
 Official action, such as filing a domestic violence restraining order (DVRO), will also threaten serious consequences — such as arrest and imprisonment — if the abuser chooses to violate this order.

 San Jose domestic violence attorney Nick Cvietkovich has decades of experience defending victims of domestic violence.
 His experience in this field includes extensive work with DVROs.
 DVROs are often beneficial for keeping domestic abuse victims protected during transitional times.
 If you feel that you may be in danger, contact our San Jose domestic violence lawyer as soon as possible.
-He can ensure that you are protected by filing a DVRO if needed, informing you of all available legal options and fighting on your behalf.
+If needed, he can help you file a DVRO to ensure your protection.
+He can also inform you of all available legal options and fighting on your behalf.

 Are You in Need of a DVRO?

 If a family member or ex-partner causes or attempts harm upon you or a child, you can make a case for domestic violence.
 You may also pursue a DVRO if that person threatens you, and they lead you to believe that you or your loved ones are in immediate danger of physical injury or death.
-If at any time you are harassed or threatened through phone calls, texts, email messages or any other terrifying means, it could also be grounds for a DVRO.
-Additionally, if your personal property has been damaged or defaced by an abuser, it is in your best interest to request official legal protection.
-Please note that only parties who are married, have been married or who have romantically cohabitated are eligible to apply for a DVRO.
+Grounds for a DVRO may also include harassment or threats through phone calls, texts, email messages or other means.
+Additionally, if the abuser damages your personal property, it is in your best interest to request official legal protection.

 How Long Does a Restraining Order Last?